The UO Canvas learning management system is provided and supported by the UO Libraries' Center for Media and Educational Technology.

 Course Merge Request - Combine 2 or more Canvas course sections.

 Canvas Support - Call, visit, email, or make an appointment!

-Please use the Problem Report Form to request people be added to a Canvas course site.
+Please use the Canvas Help Request Form to request people be added to a Canvas course site.

-When completing the Problem Report Form, please provide the purpose for adding the person to your course site in the "How can we help you?" section of the form.
+When completing the Canvas Help Request Form please provide the purpose for adding the person to your course site in the "How can we help you?" section of the form.
 Select "Yes" in the "Add People" section and provide the following information:

 - Role the users should be added as (GTF/GE, course builder, grader, or evaluator (see UO Canvas Roles & Permissions)

 - DuckID (UO email) of users to enroll

 Please Note: "Add People" requests are generally completed within 24 to 48 business hours.
 However during week 1 or 2 of a term, requests may take longer to complete due to the volume of requests.
 We thank you in advance for your patience.

 - Canvas Home - start here to log into the Canvas System

 - For faculty and teaching GE training in the use of Canvas, please contact UO Libraries CMET in Knight Library Room 19, 541-346-1942, make an appointment, or email us at LMSfirstname.lastname@example.org